nskazki/martin/README.md

    1. If the switch is already in the ON position but the device is OFF, press the button on the right on the same board.
-   2. If the blue light flashes once as you toggle the switch, charge the device by plugging a USB-C cable into the same board.
+   2. If the blue light flashes once as you toggle the switch, charge the device by plugging a USB-C to USB-C cable into the same board.
 2. Use buttons A to D to control the cat once it's climbed the screen.

 # How to Bluetooth